sansbacher/docs/git/README.md

 Or append `~##` to move back some number of Commits, so grandparent would _some-Branch~2_
 FYI: in CMD/DOS `^` is for escaping, so `^^` is really `^`, the grandparent would be `^^^^`, etc. It's normal ^ = parent in PowerShell or Bash.
 `git checkout some-Branch`

+**Create a new Local Branch from an existing Remote Branch** If you have a remote Branch (`git branch -r`) but not a local version (`git branch`) of it you can can create one from the remote Branch and check it out with:
+`git checkout --track origin/remoteBranchName`
+(Could also use something like the below command: `git checkout -b some-Branch origin/some-Branch`)

 **Create a new Branch AND checkout** that Branch at the same time.
 Could rename with: `git branch -m some-Branch new-Branch-Name` and delete later if you just need a temporary Branch